-Response: The Applicant contends, as noted above, there would be a substantial increase in Project cost to excavate additional areas of the Project Site.
-The Applicant would also have to eliminate the golf course for the Club use which is part of the financial benefit for the development under the Proposed Action.
+The Applicant contends, as noted above, there would be a substantial increase in Project cost to excavate additional areas of the Project Site.
+The Applicant contends that they would also have to eliminate the members only golf course for the Club use which is part of the financial benefit for the development under the Proposed Action.
+The Applicant has also stated that a less dense alternative that would result in less filling is not financially viable.